TheJavaScriptWizard/Learning/README.md

 ## this should have some info here
 ### this is lvl 3

-this is just some text.
+This is just some text.
 Notice how whitepace is used.

 * this is a bullet list
 * this is the 2nd item in the list